BitGo Wallet Types

 The following are legacy wallet types:

-- Custodial Paired - The original custodial wallet at BitGo.
+- Custody Paired - The original custody wallet at BitGo.
 This wallet worked similar to a hot wallet, but each was linked to a BitGo-managed parent wallet that approved all outgoing transactions.

-- V1 - The original self-managed wallet at BitGo.
+- V1 - The original self-custody wallet at BitGo.
 This wallet was limited to Bitcoin.